lukso-network/docs/docs/standards/smart-contracts/lsp7-digital-asset.md

 ) public
 ```

 Transfers amount of tokens from `from` to `to`.
+The `force` parameter MUST be used when transferring tokens to Externally Owned Accounts (EOA) or contracts that do not implement the LSP1 - Universal Receiver Delegate standard.

-The `force` parameter will be used when notifying the token sender and receiver and revert.
+This function will notify the token sender and receiver by calling the `universalReceiver(...)` function on `from` and `to` address.

 _Triggers the **[Transfer](#trasnfer-2)** event when tokens get transferred successfully._